Views of Ibn Taymiyya

 The views of Ibn Taymiyya made him a polarizing figure in his own times and centuries that followed.
-He is known for fierce religious polemics attacking various schools of speculative theology, primarily Ash'arism and Maturidism, while defending the doctrines of Atharism.
-This made him a contentious figure with many rulers and scholars of the time, and was imprisoned several times as a result.
+He is notable for his fierce polemics against various schools of Kalam, primarily Ash'arism and Maturidism, while defending the doctrines of Atharism.
+This made him a contentious figure with many scholars and rulers of the time, and was imprisoned several times as a result.

 Today, Ibn Taymiyya's numerous treatises advocating for al-salafiyya al-iʿtiqādiyya (creedal Salafism), based on his scholarly interpretations of the Quran and prophetic way, constitute the most popular classical reference for contemporary Salafi movements.

 Epistemology

 Sources of Sharīʿa

 Of the four fundamental sources of the sharia accepted by thirteenth century Sunni jurists, 1.
 Qur'an, 2.
 Sunnah, 3.
 Consensus of jurists (ijma), 4.
 Qiyas (analogical reasoning), Ibn Taymiyya opposed the use of consensus of jurists, replacing it with the consensus of the "companions" (sahaba).

 Like all Islamic jurists Ibn Taymiyya believed in a hierarchy sources for the Sharia.
 Most important was the Quran, and the Sunnah or any other source could not abrogate a verse of the Qur'an.
 (For him, an abrogation of a verse, known in Arabic as Naskh, was only possible through another verse in the Qur'an.)
 Next was Sunnah which other sources (besides the Qur'an) must not contradict.